aharita/engineer-to-leader/docs/manager-to-director/module-1/index.md

 *Autonomy vs. Chaos.*

 You have 4 teams.
 Team A uses Scrum.
 Team B uses Kanban.
 Team C uses "Vibes."
+Team D uses "Chaos and hope."
 Do you force them to align?
 **Rule:** Standardize the *Interface*, not the *Implementation*.
-"I don't care how you work, but every Friday at 4 PM, your status report must look exactly like this."
+"I don't care how you make the sausage, but every Friday at 4 PM, your status report must look exactly like this."

 **Real-world scenarios:**